squid-cache/squid-cache.github.io/Features/Authentication.rst

 == Test Squid with auth ===

-  *Internet Explorer:
+  *Internet Explorer, Mozilla, FireFox:

-Test browsing through squid with IE. If logged into the domain, a password prompt should NOT pop up.
+Test browsing through squid with a NTLM capable browser.
+If logged into the domain, a password prompt should NOT pop up.

 Confirm the traffic really is being authorized by tailing access.log.
 The domain\username should be present.

-  *Netscape, mozilla, opera...:
+  *Netscape, Mozilla ( < 1.4), Opera...:
-Test with a non-IE browser.
+Test with a NTLM non-capable browser.
 A standard password dialog should appear.

 Entering the domain should not be required if the user is in the default domain and "winbind use default domain = yes" is set in